ChiaraCati/FlooData/README.md

 **[Opere di difesa costiera - 2020](https://datacatalog.regione.emilia-romagna.it/catalogCTA/dataset/r_emiro_2022-01-04t151636)** contains information on the coastal protections present both at sea and in the hinterland of the Emilia-Romagna coast.

-**[Dinamica Meteomarina ed Impatti - Località colpite (numero eventi con impatto) mareggiate 1946-2020](https://datacatalog.regione.emilia-romagna.it/catalogCTA/dataset/r_emiro_2021-03-12t110331contains)** contains the name of the moslty eroded areas by calmities that have striken in the time-span 1946-2020.
+**[Dinamica Meteomarina ed Impatti - Località colpite (numero eventi con impatto) mareggiate 1946-2020](https://datacatalog.regione.emilia-romagna.it/catalogCTA/dataset/r_emiro_2021-03-12t110331contains)** contains the name of the mostly eroded areas by calamities that have stricken in the time-span 1946-2020.
 ISTAT codes of municipalities are present in the dataset.

 **[Province](https://idrogeo.isprambiente.it/app/page/open-data)** contains landslide and flood risk indicators relating to territory, population, families, buildings, industry and service, and cultural heritage.
 ISTAT codes of Regions and Provinces are present in the dataset.